 Thank you for fitting M in at such short notice.

 Full diagnostic assessment acceptable for the Disabled Students’ Allowance (DSA) £295

-When applying for the Disabled Students’ Allowance it is necessary to provide an up-to-date dyslexia report, which must be undertaken after the age of 16 years old.
+When applying for the Disabled Students’ Allowance it is necessary to provide a full assessment report from any age, but it must meet certain criteria.
+If you have never had a full assessment before but think you may have dyslexia do contact me to discuss an assessment.
 The full diagnostic assessments that I carry out are acceptable for the DSA and provide the necessary evidence for you to receive the DSA.

 There are more details about the Disabled Students’ Allowance on Gov.UK.

 Examination access arrangements are made to provide a level playing field during an exam.
 They aim to adjust the exam situation so that a learner who has a specific disability can still show what they know and have learned about the material being examined without compromising the integrity of the exam.
 These arrangements include extra time, a reader, a scribe and the use of a word processor.

 Most schools and colleges now offer assessments in-house to provide the evidence required for exam arrangements and you should first seek advice from the Special Educational Needs Coordinator (SENCO) at your child’s school.
 However, some schools and colleges may not possess the assessment expertise required to conduct exam access arrangements.
 If this is the case please contact me and I will be happy to discuss how I can help you.

 If you are an individual and you believe you should have access arrangements then you should contact your school or college SENCO in the first instance.

 Should you require the exam access arrangement form completed after a full assessment the cost will be reduced to £50.

 Thank you for the report and assessment.
 It will really help me in the future.